Destiny and Choice

 In the grand scheme of things of universe what we consider free will may not be free will.
 Comin back to the analogy of the train, a passenger walking from East to West while the train is headed toward East will make no difference to the speed or direction of the train.
 But there will be evidence in the CCTV camera of the coach that the passenger did try to walk toward East even if it meant nothing in the grand timetable of the train operator.
 After all, we are all passengers in this short journey of life.

-6 thoughts on “Destiny and Choice
+6 responses to “Destiny and Choice”

-1. Sharaf
+1. Sharaf avatar

 I loved the whole explanation..but have one question…how could everyone’s destination be the same?
 Each passenger is supossed to end up in a destination as a result of his or her choices made during the journey, ins’t it so? just asking….but it’s awesome anyway.
 Amanul Haq

-1. Sharaf
+1. Sharaf avatar

 Good question.
 What if the reception line up at the destination were to take the arriving passengers to different hotels on the basis of what the CCTV cameras in the train led them to decide what class of hospitality they earned through their behaviour during their journey.
 You can appreciate this more because you are an expert in protocol.

-1. sohail Ittehad.
+1. sohail Ittehad. avatar

 Why would anyone want to move to the front coaches, when the end coaches are comfortable and the train has only one destination station?